bbauska/front-end-web-ui/README.md

 This is important to apply to the input box here.
 So form-control, and id firstname.
 And the name which is firstname.

 Then placeholder First Name.
 So the placeholder is what appears inside the box as a placeholder for the input box.
 So all these attributes are assigned.
-So more importantly, note the use of the form-control

-class being applied to input type.
-So this is how you structure
+So more importantly, note the use of the form-control class being applied to input type.

-these two elements in your form.
-For small screen sizes and
+This is how you structure these two elements in your form.
+For small screen sizes and below, it stacks the two things.

-below, it stacks the two things.
-But for medium to extra large, you saw that it is positioning

-them horizontally side by side.
-The same thing applies to
+But for medium to extra large, you saw that it is positioning them horizontally side by side.

-the lastname code also.
-It'll be very similar to how
+The same thing applies to the lastname code also.
+It'll be very similar to how the firstname is structured.

-the firstname is structured.
-So I would like you to spend a little bit

-of time taking a look at this code also.
-So that you see,
+I would like you to spend a little bit of time taking a look at this code.

-based upon your understanding of this, how this is also formatted.
-The next kind of formal event that we
+Based upon your understanding of this, how this is also formatted.

-will add in is an input group element.
+The next kind of formal event that we will add in is an input group element.

 Let me add in the code.
-We'll look at what

-the form turns out to be.
-And then we'll go back and

-examine the code.
-So right here, after the second div,

-after the lastname field, I'm going to include the code for

-the next element here.
+We'll look at what the form turns out to be.
+And then we'll go back and examine the code.
+So right here, after the second div, after the lastname field, I'm going to include the code for the next element here.
 And then let's save the changes.
-And then, immediately, you would see a couple of more

-things added into your form.
-You see a telephone

-number field added here.
-This, from the look of it,

-you see that this is very similar to that.
-So I'm not going to explain the code for

-this.
-This should be very straightforward for

-you to understand.
-And then this email field also

-should be very straightforward for you to understand.
-Because this looks very

-similar to the lastname.
-Except that for this, the input field,

-the type will be set to email.
-So that the built in form

-checking capabilities of your browser automatically kicks in.
+And then, immediately, you would see a couple of more things added into your form.
+You see a telephone number field added here.
+This, from the look of it, you see that this is very similar to that.
+So I'm not going to explain the code for this.
+This should be very straightforward for you to understand.
+And then this email field also should be very straightforward for you to understand.
+Because this looks very similar to the lastname.
+Except that for this, the input field, the type will be set to email.
+So that the built in form checking capabilities of your browser automatically kicks in.
 So that when you type in something

 that doesn't look like an email, then it'll complain appropriately.
 So let's examine this particular